-The time surrounding an abortion decision for some women can be intense emotionally—for many women it provokes an examination of some big issues about her future, her relationship, or her values.
-No matter what you decide, facing an unplanned pregnancy can be present intense feelings.
+The time surrounding an abortion decision can be intense emotionally—for many people it provokes an examination of some big issues about the future, relationships, or values.
+No matter what you decide, facing an unplanned pregnancy can present intense feelings.

 Even though abortion is very common, it can be hard to talk about, especially because of all the political, religious, and cultural stigma involved.
 If you want to talk to someone after the abortion, feel free to call our office and talk to a counselor for free:

-We have a nurse on-call 24 hours a day if you have a medical concern.
+We have trained staff on-call 24 hours a day if you have a medical concern.
 Of course, if you are having a medical emergency, call 911.